ku-dml/mol-infer/Polymer/Module_1/Preprocessors/README.md

 ##  contract_e.cpp
-Finally, we will convert the polymer to the **monomer-representation** described in Section 2.
+Finally, you need to convert the polymer to the **monomer-representation** described in Section 2.

 First, compile the `c++` files as follows on the terminal:
 ```